 Creation of new water feature at the stream near the shoreline/Symes Road.

-Subject to planning permission, work starts to add 6 extra spaces to the Poole Road Car Park.
+Planning permission granted to add 6 extra spaces to the Poole Road Car Park.
+Work to start in March.

 Phase 2 of the expansion works completed - more than 15 extra acres of Country Park to enjoy!